Our curriculum priorities for Key Stage 3 and Key Stage 4

 We recognise that each student at the beginning of year 7 will come with a broad range of experiences, achievements and attainment from their primary schooling.
 Our key stage 3 curriculum is carefully designed to fully induct and integrate students into the secondary phase.
-There are three ability streams: Omega, Gamma and Alpha which students follow for English, Maths, Science, Religious Studies and MFL, being set in the appropriate class for each of these subjects according to attainment.
+There are three ability streams: Omega, Gamma and Alpha which students follow for English, Maths, Religious Studies and MFL, being set in the appropriate class for each of these subjects according to attainment.
 For all other subjects, including PSHE, students are taught in their mixed attainment Family Groups.

 The streams are flexible and through judicious assessment, there will be opportunities during the academic for students to move between streams as best fits their attainment.

 Our St. Mary Magdalene curriculum vision statement and principles promote a connected curriculum at all key stages, where teaching intertwines both knowledge and skills and students are encouraged to understand the relevance of what they learn in a wider context, making meaningful connections between their subjects.
-To support this approach, students in year 7 ,8 and 9 will experience three Cultural Curriculum Days a year which will take them beyond the classroom, combining at least two different subject areas to enjoy bespoke days designed by staff which will enhance learning and increase cultural capital.
+To support this approach, students in year 7,8 and 9 will experience Cultural Curriculum Days which will take them beyond the classroom, combining at least two different subject areas to enjoy bespoke days designed by staff which will enhance learning and increase cultural capital.
 These days may involve trips off-site or workshops in school from visiting practitioners.

 KEY STAGE 4 (YEARS 10 AND 11)

-Students embark on Key Stage 4 at the start of year 10 and follow a core curriculum of English Language, English Literature, discrete sciences, Mathematics, French or Spanish, R.S, PE and PSHE.
+Students embark on Key Stage 4 at the start of year 10 and follow a core curriculum of English Language, English Literature, discrete sciences, Mathematics, R.S, PE and PSHE.
 In addition to the "core", students have the opportunity to choose up to three "option" subjects.
 A few subjects begin elements of GCSE teaching in Year 9, to ensure students have time to gain the breadth and depth of knowledge needed to prepare for the GCSE examinations but on the whole, we teach a two-year KS4 curriculum.
 At the end of year 11 students will be entered for GCSE examinations in at least eight subjects.